Eldon Shamblin: Army service and teaching

 Shamblin was drafted into the Army in 1942.
-He served for four years as a captain in General George S. Patton's Third Army in the European Theater of War and fought in the Battle of the Bulge.
+He served for four years and was a lieutenant in the Service Battery 924th Field Artillery 99th Infantry Division Third Army in the European Theater of War and fought in the Battle of the Bulge.
 After playing with Leon McAuliffe's Western Swing Band in Tulsa, he returned to the Texas Playboys in September 1946 in Fresno, California.
 He spent ten years with the band before joining Hoyle Nix and the West Texas Cowboys in Big Spring, Texas, where they played at the Stampede Ballroom.

 After two years with the Nix band, he returned to Tulsa, managed a convenience store, and attended night school to earn a license in accounting.
 He decided the accounting business was not for him and began teaching guitar at the Guitar House music store.
 He became a piano tuner and electronic organ serviceman.

 In 1970, Shamblin returned to music when he was asked to help organize a tribute to Bob Wills and played on Merle Haggard's album A Tribute to the Best Damn Fiddle Player in the World (or, My Salute to Bob Wills).
 He then became a member of Haggard's band, the Strangers.

 In the 1980s, Eldon, along with Leon McAuliffe and Junior Brown taught music at Rogers State University in Claremore, Oklahoma.